naonori/ulptkit/README.md

 pip install -e '.[emulator,plot]'
 ```

-## Using FAST-PT for 1-loop corrections (required for ULPT and biased tracers)
+## Using FAST-PT for 1-loop corrections

 To compute one-loop corrections within the ULPT framework, including the
 nonlinear matter power spectrum, the halo-halo auto power spectrum, and